dev-pods/ai-in-actions/.github/steps/1-step.md

 #### 🤖 What is GitHub Models?

 **[GitHub Models](https://docs.github.com/github-models)** is a service that provides a curated catalog of AI models from leading providers.
-Among it's many use cases, GitHub Models includes an inference API available at `https://models.github.ai/inference` that allows developers to integrate AI capabilities directly into their GitHub workflows and applications.
+Among its many use cases, GitHub Models includes an inference API available at `https://models.github.ai/inference` that allows developers to integrate AI capabilities directly into their GitHub workflows and applications.

 #### ⚙️ How GitHub Actions work with GitHub Models